Skip to content

 Marketing tips

-How to build an email marketing list—and 24 winning strategies
+How to build an email list and 24 winning strategies

 A hero image with an email icon in a white square on an orange background

-An email list is, in a word, a gold mine.
-It's a list of email addresses from users that want to receive brand information and marketing content.
-You can use this list to promote offerings, offer discounts, and provide updates or other information to interested customers.
+An email list is a compilation of email addresses from users who want to receive brand information and marketing content.
+Email lists are important because they give you a direct channel to promote products, offer discounts, and provide other information to interested customers.
+And unlike social media pages and many other contact points, you own your email list—giving you full control of how you use it.

-Below, I unpack tips for directly collecting email addresses and what to include in your marketing emails to expand your network and make your campaigns succeed.
+I gathered all my best tips for directly collecting email addresses.
+Use these list-building strategies to expand your network and make your campaigns succeed.

 1. Create a dedicated sign-up landing page